Count From Poland to Speak at BCM

 Tigerville, SC (March 28, 2019) Count Richard Dieterich of Poland will speak at a Baptist Collegiate Ministry (BCM) meeting on Thursday, April 4 at 7 p.m.

-“Count Richard is a passionate Christian and a great evangelistic speaker,” said BCM Director Joshua Gilmore.
+“Count Richard is a passionate Christian and a great evangelistic speaker,” said Director of Community and Ministry Mobilization Joshua Gilmore.
 “He also happens to be the last royal heir to the Polish empire.”

 Dieterich decided to surprise his wife, Brenda, with a vacation to Poland.
 During their trip, they visited the City Hall in Żary, Poland to learn more about their family tree.